Learn about the four major types of SLAP tears (labral tears) and how each type is typically treated.

 The shoulder is enveloped by tough and resilient soft tissues that aid joint movement.
 Shoulder pain often stems from soft tissue injuries.

-While it is not common, surgical treatment may be recommended for some cases of shoulder impingement where nonsurgical options do not adequately relieve pain.
+Surgery is uncommon but may be recommended for persistent shoulder impingement when nonsurgical options do not relieve pain.

 Fractures in the shoulder usually occur in the scapula (shoulder blade), clavicle (collarbone), or humerus (upper arm) bones.